bjru/dendogram-traversal/README.md

 ================================

-To get started with the code, in main.py use the run function
+To get started with the code, in main.py use the run function.
+This first calls the thinning algorithm in thining_algorithm.py.
+Then calls functions in graph_finder.py

 ======================